ViaudJV/Esp8266_SPI_UART_mode/README.md

 ### ESP8266

-The library is compatible with most of the ESP8266 modules & ESP8266 development boards.
+The src is compatible with most of the ESP8266 modules & ESP8266 development boards.

 ### Serial